BirdeeHub/argmark/README.md

 You can map them to something if desired, but the argslist is a builtin thing, and many of the builtin methods are good enough.
-That being said, they only work on the current windows arglist.
+That being said, they usually only target the current window's arglist.
-So lua functions which allow you to select the global list as well as by window may be added eventually.
+So a few more lua functions which allow you to select the global list as well as by window may be added eventually.

 ---